-In the course of 100 years, Hartmann has grown from a small supplier of machinery for making paper bags to an international supplier of moulded fibre packaging and a long line of retail and consumer marketing services.
+In the course of over 100 years, Hartmann has grown from a small supplier of machinery for making paper bags to an international supplier of moulded fibre packaging and a long line of retail and consumer marketing services.

 From an early point in time, Hartmann was a leader in promoting sustainability in its packaging products as well as in its manufacturing and business processes.

 However, innovation has always been the driving force with Hartmann, pioneering most of the attractive and protective egg carton designs we are used to seeing in supermarkets today.
 The innovative streak came from the creative mind and engineering skills of Carl Hartmann.
 Here are some examples of his projects that attained lesser importance than the ones that led to the Hartmann we know today.

 • In 1918, he developed the Trio motorbike with an automatic gear shift.
 That really rocked!